open-life-science/open-life-science.github.io/_posts/2019-03-16-covid-response.md

 Since OLS is an online program, it won’t be directly affected by the COVID-19 outbreak.
 That said, our participants are from all around the world, including countries that are either already severely affected or are in a state of emergency to act as COVID-19 spreads around the world.
 Even if your country is not yet locked down, you may be staying at home already anyway.

-Our cohort calls and mentor calls - at this point in time - will go ahead as planned with the following recommendations and contingency plans:
+Our cohort calls and mentor calls - at this point in time - will go ahead as scheduled with the following recommendations and contingency plans:

 **Q 1:** What happens to the participants who need to take a break due to their illness or carer responsibilities?
 - A 1: If you are able to, please inform us as soon as possible - but we appreciate that things may not be that simple if you have your hands full dealing with the situation.
 Being absent from calls due to pandemic-related concerns will not result in you being removed from the program.